 Venue: Dupont Underground (19 Dupont Circle, entrance on 19th Street)

-General admission is $15, discounted tickets $10, children under 14 are free (but should be companied by an adult, given the nature of the material on display).
+General admission is $15, discounted tickets $10, children under 14 are free (but should be companied by an adult, given the adult nature of the some images).

 We hope to see you at the Underground!

-If you wish to support making the exhibtiion an annual event, please consider making a donation.
+If you wish to support making the exhibtion an annual event, please consider making a donation.
 Even a small amount goes a long way!